 “What I have always believed education should look like is coming to fruition here at Babcock Neighborhood School,” said BNS Principal Shannon Treece.
 “It should be fun, engaging, rigorous and collaborative.
 This new school building, custom-designed to support project-based learning, provides the space our teachers need to make that dream come true each and every day in the classroom.”

 While public charter schools like BNS have more flexibility to innovate, they are held to the same accountability standards as every other public school.
 In addition to earning an A grade in the annual Florida Standards Assessment ratings, BNS third graders topped all Charlotte County Schools in the Florida Standards Assessment-English Language Arts test.

 “Sometimes at the beginning of a new endeavor, you don’t realize it is the start of something special, and this is one of those moments,” said Richard Lewis, chair of the BNS Governing Board.
 “I think five years from now, you’ll see people coming here from all over to see what we are doing and to learn from it.”

 For more information about Southwest Florida’s new hometown, located just northeast of Fort Myers off Babcock Ranch Road/State Road 31, visit the Discovery Center at 42850 Crescent Loop in Babcock Ranch, call 877-709-6620

-Babcock Ranch, the world’s first solar-powered town located just northeast of Fort Myers on Babcock Ranch Road/State Road 31, offers live music Thursday through Sunday at Table & Tap.
-“Live Music on the Oak” features…Read More
+Babcock Neighborhood School, located in Babcock Ranch, America’s first solar-powered town located just northeast of Fort Myers on Babcock Ranch Road/State Road 31, was selected to join the Summit Learning Innovation Schools program.
+One of…Read More